OCA/sale-workflow/sale_project_fixed_price_task_completed_invoicing/README.md

 Use it in a Sale Order.
 Once you validate the Sale Order, it will create a linked project and task.

-Once the task is finished, on the form view of the corrisponding task click on the button 'Invoiceable'.
+Once the task is finished, on the form view of the corresponding task click on the button 'Invoiceable'.
 The linked sale.order.line will be considered as shipped.